Police arrest 5 during cult initiation in Lagos, rescue victim – The Sun Nigeria

 By Christopher Oji

-The Lagos State Police Command has arrested five persons on cult initiation ground in the state.
+The Lagos State Police Command has arrested five people at a cult initiation ground in the state.
 The police also rescued a victim.

-According to Lagos State Police Publlic Relations officer SP Benjamin Hundeyin,” the Command arrested five suspected cultists, namely : Odumola,19, Benjamin,20, Emmanuel, 19, Richards, 18, and Nasiru, 20.

-“The suspects were arrested on Sunday, July 9, 2023, at about 2 am , following receipt of a distress call concerning an ongoing forceful initiation happening in a hotel in the Ajegunle area of state.
+Lagos State Police Public Relations Officer (PPRO), SP Benjamin Hundeyin, said: “The command arrested five suspected cultists, namely: Odumola,19; Benjamin, 20; Emmanuel, 19; Richards, 18, and Nasiru, 20.
+The suspects were arrested on Sunday, July 9, 2023, at about 2am, following the receipt of a distress call concerning an ongoing forceful initiation happening in a hotel in the Ajegunle area of state.

-“The victim was successfully rescued.
-The suspects will be arraigned upon conclusion of investigations.

 URGENT NEWS: Earn US Dollars directly paid to your account; Nigerians can now earn up to $14,000- $17,000 (₦12 million+) profiting from premium domain names.
 Our backend team helps with the entire process.
 Click here to start now